 Bye bye, fast food!
 You won’t need the drive-thru anymore if you have a bag of frozen french fries and an Air Fryer!
 The Air Fryer crisps up ready-made french fries better than anything, and they truly taste deep-fried.
 If you’re looking for homemade air fryer french fries, you’ll love our crispy fast-food style recipe!

-- You can adjust the cooking time depending on how crispy you like your fries or how thick they are.
-For softer or thinner fries, decrease time.
+- Adjust the cook time depending on how crispy you like your fries or how thick they are.
+For softer or thinner fries, decrease the time.
 For crispier or thicker fries, increase it.

-- If you’re using an air fryer that doesn’t rotate, toss your fries very, very well midway through.
+- If you’re using an air fryer that doesn’t rotate, toss your fries very, very well every 5 minutes.
 Make sure the fries that are sitting on the bottom of the bowl are scooped up to the top.
-If your air fryer rotates, be sure to check on the fries halfway to judge how thoroughly cooked they are.
+If your air fryer rotates, be sure to check on the fries every 5-6 minutes to judge how thoroughly cooked they are.

 More Easy Recipes You’ll Love